dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Step 4: Create a Contract Registry
 ----------------------------------

-In this step, you will use the ``sabre-cli`` container to create a contract registry for the ``intkey-multiply`` smart contract.
+In this step, you will use the ``smart-cli`` container to create a contract registry for the ``intkey-multiply`` smart contract.

-Each smart contract requires a contract registry so that Sabre can keep track of the contract's versions and owners.
+Each smart contract requires a contract registry so that Smart can keep track of the contract's versions and owners.
 A contract registry has the same name as its contract and has one or more owners.
 For more information, see :ref:`TPdoc-ContractRegistry-label`.